-In 2021, ‘Non-binary sex’ option was added as an input category to the standard question.
-However, the output categories for this variable are unchanged for 2021.
+In 2021, a ‘non-binary sex’ option was added as an input category to the standard question, however the output categories for this variable are unchanged for 2021.

 Data use considerations

-Respondents were instructed to answer in the way that applies to them, with the guidance that the non-binary sex category was included to provide options for people who are not exclusively male or female, for example people with variations in sex characteristics or intersex.
+Respondents were instructed to answer in the way that applies to them, with the guidance that the non-binary sex category was included to provide an option for people who are not exclusively male or female, for example people with variations in sex characteristics or who are intersex.